steodor/dnd-components/README.md

 ### UNDER CONSTRUCTION
 - there's currently nothing here.
 I wish to finish it this year (2019) but i make no promises.

-# kanman
+# js-kanman
 The Javascript Kanban Manager - turns your DOM elements into a Kanban board and Manages essential user interaction.
 Works on desktop and mobile devices.
-It's opinionated because it's built especially for mobile performance in web/cordova apps.
+It's opinionated because it's built especially for mobile performance in web and Cordova-based apps.

 ### Features:
 - **smooth drag and drop**: optimized for fluency on big datasets.